bitwiseworks/python-os2/Doc/library/stdtypes.rst

 .. method:: class.__subclasses__

-   Each new-style class keeps a list of weak references to its immediate subclasses.
+   Each class keeps a list of weak references to its immediate subclasses.
 This method returns a list of all those references still alive.
    Example::

       >>> int.__subclasses__()
-      [<type 'bool'>]
+      [<class 'bool'>]

 .. rubric:: Footnotes